evgenyneu/evgenii.com/blog/_posts/2016-06-15-distributing-your-library-with-swift-package-manager.md

 Congratulations!
 The library is published and ready to be used with Swift Package Manager.

-## Using your library with Swift Package Manager
+## Using Swift library with Swift Package Manager

 Now we can test if the library is working by creating a simple Swift app that includes it with Swift Package Manager.